vidaud/seta/seta-doc/docs/general/how-runs.md

 As described previously, SeTA follows two distinct steps for the creation of the knowledge base:

-a.
-Document collection, cleaning and storage
+1. Document collection, cleaning and storage

-b.
-Text analysis and modelling
+2. Text analysis and modelling

 ## 1. Document collection, cleaning and storage